Lupus Independence Day Celebrations

 With lupus, my exuberance for a relentless calendar of holidays and family gatherings has slowly dwindled.
 I am tired and I need a break, not another party.
 To me, if we accept a July 4th invitation, it is just one more thing I need to survive.

 I find myself very fed up with other people’s expectations about what I should be doing.
 The whole thing requires rising early, packing and preparations, long travel time on the road and a day filled with food that will most decidedly trigger a flare.

 My own family does not do much in terms of celebrations, but my husband’s family gathers for every single one except Arbor Day, each time saying, “We just never get together like this, so you have to come!”

-So how does a lupie survive yet one more long, challenging day of celebration culminating in fireworks long after we are dreaming of being in bed?
+So how do you survive Independence Day with lupus?
 I go into survival mode, which includes, but is not limited to:

 - Packing my own foods.
 I do this so I do not have to eat nitrate-filled hot dogs with red food dye.
 Family gatherings are usually filled with meat as a meal (maybe cheese and crackers and watermelon) and then I must eat light or consume a menu that is detrimental to my health.
 Typically, I plan ahead and bring something that won’t trigger a flare.

 - Avoid alcohol.
 Even though I do better socially after a drink or two, it can trigger several days of not feeling well.
 Alcohol and sun combined can equal double the pain for me.